-Notice is hereby given that the Annual Meeting of Stockholders of Publix Super Markets, Inc., a Florida corporation, will be held at the corporate office of the Company, 3300 Publix Corporate Parkway, Lakeland, Florida, on Tuesday, April 18, 2023, at 9:30 a.m.
+Notice is hereby given that the Annual Meeting of Stockholders of Publix Super Markets, Inc., a Florida corporation, will be held at the corporate office of the Company, 3300 Publix Corporate Parkway, Lakeland, Florida, on Tuesday, April 16, 2024, at 9:30 a.m.
 Eastern time for the following purposes:

-- 1. To elect the nominees in the accompanying Proxy Statement to the Board of Directors; - 2.
-To approve, by an advisory (non-binding) vote, the compensation of the named executive officers; - 3.
-To recommend, by an advisory (non-binding) vote, the frequency of future advisory votes on the compensation of the named executive officers; and - 4.
+- 1. To elect the nominees in the accompanying Proxy Statement to the Board of Directors; and - 2.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.